SebastianUA/terraform/google_cloud_platform/examples/google_bigquery/README.md

-# Work with AWS GOOGLE_BIGQUERY via terraform
+# Work with GOOGLE_BIGQUERY via terraform

 A terraform module for making GOOGLE_BIGQUERY.